-Love Yourself: Ways to Cultivate & Practice Self-Love
+Love Yourself: Fuel Self-Confidence and Practice Self-Love

 On a holiday filled with candy hearts, flowers, and extravagant romantic gestures, it’s hard not to get swept up in the craze of Valentine’s Day.
 Sure, the day has become somewhat materialistic and commercialized, but how you want to interpret and celebrate this day is completely up to you.
 Regardless of whether you’re spending Valentine’s Day with someone special or solo, take a step back and think for a minute.
 When is the last time you really, truly focused on you?
 Showered yourself in self-love?
 Acted selfishly?
-I challenge you on Valentine’s Day—this day centered on doing special acts of love for others—to remember to love yourself too.
+I challenge you on Valentine’s Day—this day centered on doing special acts of love for others—to fuel self-confidence and remember to love yourself too.
 Here are some of my favorite ways to cultivate and practice self-love!

 See the Best in Yourself